 If you want to play Luigi's Mansion, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Luigi's Mansion has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds.
+We've documented 1 accessibility feature for Navigation in Luigi's Mansion which deals with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Similar Games With More Accessibility Features for Navigation